bodrick/awesome/README.md

 *   [rzashakeri/beautify-github-profile](https://github.com/rzashakeri/beautify-github-profile) - This repository will assist you in creating a more beautiful and appealing github profile, and you will have access to a comprehensive range of tools and tutorials for beautifying your github profile.  🪄 ⭐
 *   [abhisheknaiidu/awesome-github-profile-readme](https://github.com/abhisheknaiidu/awesome-github-profile-readme) - 😎 A curated list of awesome GitHub Profile READMEs 📝
 *   [0xk1h0/ChatGPT\_DAN](https://github.com/0xk1h0/ChatGPT_DAN) - ChatGPT DAN, Jailbreaks prompt
-*   [herrjemand/awesome-webauthn](https://github.com/herrjemand/awesome-webauthn) - A curated list of awesome WebAuthn/FIDO2 and now Passkey resources
+*   [herrjemand/awesome-webauthn](https://github.com/herrjemand/awesome-webauthn) - 🔐 A curated list of awesome WebAuthn and Passkey resources
 *   [editorconfig/editorconfig](https://github.com/editorconfig/editorconfig) - EditorConfig universal issue tracker and wiki
 *   [dotnet/runtimelab](https://github.com/dotnet/runtimelab) - This repo is for experimentation and exploring new ideas that may or may not make it into the main dotnet/runtime repo.
 *   [dotnet/dotnet](https://github.com/dotnet/dotnet) - Home of .NET's Virtual Monolithic Repository which includes all the code needed to build the .NET SDK from source